Statistics on Intersection Accidents

-Intersection safety is a top priority in the local, state and national levels.
-Many organizations such as the National Highway Transportation Safety Administration, Federal Highway Administration, Institute of Transportation Engineers and other public and private sectors continue to develop resources to make intersections safer.Sources for Intersection Safety
+Intersection safety is a top local, state, and national priority.
+Many organizations, such as the National Highway Transportation Safety Administration, Federal Highway Administration, Institute of Transportation Engineers, and other public and private sectors, continue developing resources to make intersections safer.Sources for Intersection Safety

 The National Highway Traffic Safety Administration is the primary source of traffic accident statistics.

-The Fatality Analysis Reporting System is an encyclopedia that allows easy retrieval of fatality statistics.
+The Fatality Analysis Reporting System is an encyclopedia that quickly retrieves fatality statistics.

-The video below provides some basic tips on how to avoid crashes at intersections.Sacramento Car Accident Lawyer
+The video below provides some essential tips on how to avoid crashes at intersections.Sacramento Car Accident Lawyer

-Editor’s Note: This page has been updated for accuracy and relevancy [cha 3.31.21]
+Editor’s Note: updated for accuracy and relevancy [cha 6.28.23] Photo by StockSnap